Last Updated on June 7, 2024 by Maged kamel

 Estimation of the coefficient of bending cb.

-The next step is to estimate the Coefficient of bending Cb to continue to calculate the Mn due to lateral-torsional buckling.
-I have started with parts Ab and Cd these parts are similar.
+The next step is to estimate the Coefficient of bending Cb to continue calculating the Mn due to lateral-torsional buckling.
+I have started with parts Ab and Cd, which are similar.
 Estimate the moment values for four portions.
 Please refer to the first part of the next slide.

 These are the CB values for These are the moment values for parts AB and CD.

-The next post will include the Final Live Load value required.
+The next post will include the required Final Live Load value.

 This is a very useful external resource for steel beams.
 Chapter 8 – Bending Members.